jexxa-projects/Jexxa/tutorials/TimeService/README.md

 ```

 ## 3. Implement the port adapter to receive JMS messages
-Implementing a port adapter is quite similar to the correspinding driven adapter.
+Implementing a port adapter is quite similar to the corresponding driven adapter.

 ```java
 @SuppressWarnings("unused")